Skip to content

 However, if you prefer the look of a polished, smooth cabochon, you’re in luck.
 Both topaz and citrine cabochons are available as loose stones or in November birthstone jewelry, just like their shaped counterparts.

 Both citrine and topaz jewelry options are pretty easy to find.
-Topaz and citrine birthstone jewelry can include rings, necklaces, earrings, bracelets, and virtually any other kind of piece one could want.
-You can find topaz jewelry that focuses on a single topaz colour and some that feature several topaz gemstone hues.
+Topaz and citrine birthstone jewelry can include rings, necklaces, earrings, bracelets, and virtually any other kind of piece.
+You can find topaz jewelry focusing on a single topaz colour and some featuring several topaz gemstone hues.

 Citrine is no different, regularly found in nearly any kind of fine jewelry.
 Plus, if you opt for citrine, the high availability makes even larger stones reasonably affordable.
 It could be easier to find bold statement jewelry pieces made of citrine that won’t break the bank.